horizonfleet/horizonfleet.github.io/public/datasource/README.md

 Imagesource: Hilgers, 2016, p.
 8.

 Beside the energy losses in the engine, which can hardly be influenced, the losses due to mechanical energy at the crankshaft are relevant for further calculations.
 The greatest variable here is the rolling resistance of the vehicle - i.e. all forces that brake the vehicle and which must be overcome.
 These include rolling resistance, air resistance and gradient resistance.
 (Hilgers, 2016, p.9).
 This force has to be balanced to keep the speed constant or to overcome it in order to accelerate.
-The factors mentioned, such as the alternator, fan, transmission, axle or engine brake, are largely dependent on vehicle technology:
+The factors mentioned, such as the alternator, fan, transmission, axle or engine brake, are largely dependent on vehicle technology.

 Besides vehicle technologie the vehicle model itself has a major impact on the consumption.
 Depending on weight, overall dimensions and frontal area, consumption changes significantly.